dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/multi-frame-result-cross-filter.md

 **Remarks**

 The default value is 3,000 milliseconds.
 This means that when result deduplication is enabled, identical results appearing within 3 seconds of each other will be filtered out by default.
+The maximum allowed value is 180,000 milliseconds.

 ### getDuplicateForgetTime